christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 CLORPT, Soil formation is influenced by at least five classic factors that are intertwined in the evolution of a soil.
 They are: parent material, climate, topography (relief), organisms, and time.
 When reordered to climate, organisms, relief, parent material, and time, they form the acronym CLORPT.

+If water abstraction in ever coming up remember the aral ea in uzbekistan

+Soil moisture is that which is held together with  air in unsaturated upper weathered layers on the earth

+Soil moisture is a key  variable in controlling the exchange of water and heat energy between land surface and atmosphere

+### Water balance

+Biological water will constitute  the water stored in all the biomass storage of water providinng a rrfsorvvoir of water that helps maintain climatiic environmments if vegetation is lost then climates become desert like, in some cases 95 percent of plant weight

+condensation is the direct cause of all forms of precipitation

+If air temperature is reduced to dew point warm moist air passes over cold  surfaces volume of air increases but there is no addition of heat (